Krolik23/php-redis-k8s-exercise/README.md

 This repository has two directories:

-- helm - this is the directory where a **tidio-app-chart** can be found.
+- **helm** - this is the directory where a **tidio-app-chart** can be found.
 This is the main helm chart that has the complete set of manifests for deploying the solution
-- additional_resources - in this directory, raw manifest files can be found.
+- **additional_resources** - in this directory, raw manifest files can be found.
 The mian purpose is to have already generated manifests somewhere, just in case.

 ## 3. Deployment of the Configuration to the Cluster

 ### a.
 External resources creation

-Before deploying the application, the first step is to create an **SSL certificate** upfront, to be able to set the secure communication between **application** and the **Application Load Balancer**.
+Before deploying the application, the first step is to create an **SSL certificate** upfront, to be able to set the secure communication between the **user** and the **application**.

 For this purpose, we should be able to use a dedicated IaC repository with infrastructure code (e.g., Terraform) and configured CI/CD processes.
 In such a repository, after selecting the appropriate location in the directory structure, we add a configuration responsible for creating the certificate in AWS Secrets Manager.